Modern Life Problems

 In This Article

-• Why Terms of Service are often ignored
+• Why Terms of Service documents are structurally designed to be ignored, not read

 How Modern Systems Created This